 EDUCATOR

-Teaching, designing lesson plans, and working with students has a lot in common with making media.
+Teaching, designing lesson plans, working with students, and producing public programs has a lot in common with making media.
 There’s no better way to learn a thing than by telling a story about it.
-And being able to tell a good story has really come in handy when creating educational frameworks for STEM content.

-For National Geographic Student Expeditions, I taught high schoolers nature photography in Yellowstone National Park (which is where I took that photo of the bison).
+For National Geographic Student Expeditions, I taught high schoolers nature photography in Yellowstone National Park.
 And I worked with grade school kids at a housing development in East New York, Brooklyn to help them photograph scenes of their neighborhood.

 Talking horseshoe crabs during a class on coastal creatures.
 (JBRPC)